PagerTree/pt4-docusaurus/learn/devops/what-is-devops/devops-infrastructure-and-automation.md

 ## Benefits of DevOps Infrastructure

-Adopting DevOps infrastructure practices, including Infrastructure as Code and automation, is critical to an organization's ability to deliver high-quality software quickly and reliably.&#x20;
+Adopting DevOps infrastructure practices, including Infrastructure as Code and automation, is critical to an organization's ability to deliver high-quality software quickly and reliably.

 **By leveraging the right tools and practices, businesses can achieve:**

 * **Faster Time to Market:** Accelerated development and deployment cycles allow for quicker delivery of features and products.
 * **Improved Collaboration:** Enhanced collaboration between [development](https://pagertree.com/learn/devops/what-is-site-reliability-engineering-sre/what-is-blue-green-deployment) and operations teams leads to more efficient production and deployment.
 This [collaboration](https://pagertree.com/learn/devops/best-devops-tools/best-devops-planning-tools) is fostered by [shared tools](https://pagertree.com/learn/devops/best-devops-tools/best-devops-coding-tools), processes, and practices.
-* **Scalability and Flexibility:** By defining infrastructure as code and automating management, businesses can easily [scale resources](https://pagertree.com/learn/incident-management/sla-vs-slo-vs-sli#what-is-a-service-level-indicator-sli) to meet demand and quickly adapt to changing business needs.&#x20;
+* **Scalability and Flexibility:** By defining infrastructure as code and automating management, businesses can easily [scale resources](https://pagertree.com/learn/incident-management/sla-vs-slo-vs-sli#what-is-a-service-level-indicator-sli) to meet demand and quickly adapt to changing business needs.
-* **Reliability and Consistency:** Automated processes reduce the likelihood of [errors](https://pagertree.com/learn/incident-management/how-to-calculate-mttr-and-other-common-incident-recovery-metrics#error-budget), ensuring more reliable and consistent [deployments](https://pagertree.com/learn/devops/what-is-site-reliability-engineering-sre/what-is-a-canary-deployment).&#x20;
+* **Reliability and Consistency:** Automated processes reduce the likelihood of [errors](https://pagertree.com/learn/incident-management/how-to-calculate-mttr-and-other-common-incident-recovery-metrics#error-budget), ensuring more reliable and consistent [deployments](https://pagertree.com/learn/devops/what-is-site-reliability-engineering-sre/what-is-a-canary-deployment).

 DevOps infrastructure is the backbone of modern [software development](https://pagertree.com/learn/devops/what-is-devops/devops-vs.-agile) and delivery.
 By implementing these practices, organizations can enhance collaboration, improve efficiency, and achieve faster time to market.
 Embracing DevOps infrastructure is not just about adopting new tools, it's about fostering a culture of continuous improvement and collaboration.
 Whether you're just starting on your DevOps journey or looking to refine your existing practices, focusing on improving your DevOps infrastructure will set your team up for success.